ynqa/promkit/README.md

     input, error message presentation, and validation.
     Readline leverages the capabilities of TextEditorViewer and State\<TextEditorViewer\> for text editing and state management.
-- TextBuffer
+- Text
-  - TextBuffer is a low-level component responsible for managing text content.
+  - Text is a low-level component responsible for managing text content.
     It handles tasks related to storing, editing, and tracking the cursor position of text data.
 - TextEditorViewer, State\<TextEditorViewer\> (viewable object)
-  - TextEditorViewer is a component that operates and displays text data through TextBuffer.
+  - TextEditorViewer is a component that operates and displays text data through Text.
-    It accepts user text input, manages editing, and displays the content while reflecting changes back to TextBuffer.
+    It accepts user text input, manages editing, and displays the content while reflecting changes back to Text.
   - State\<TextEditorViewer\> represents the state of TextEditorViewer at different stages, including the initial state, the state before editing, and the state after editing.
 It holds snapshots of the TextEditorViewer at these different stages.